 Product View | Captures stock quantity as context |

-🧱 Step 1: Inject DataLayer on Product Detail Page (product.twig
+🧱 Step 1: Inject DataLayer on Product Detail Page (product.twig)

 Edit:catalog/view/theme/YOUR_THEME/template/product/product.twig

-Add the following near the top (inside <script>
+Add the following near the top (inside <script> tags):

 <script>